 UPDATE (May 28, 2020): The NPC adopted this Decision on Thursday with 2878 votes in favor, one against, and six abstentions.
 Its explanation is available here, and an unofficial English translation is available here.
 We have updated this explainer in accordance with the Decision’s final text.
 There are two main changes to the draft: (1) the preamble is longer; and (2) and the scope of authorization under article 6 has been extended to “activities” [活动]—in addition to “conduct” [行为]—that endanger national security.
-Without further evidence, we do not believe the latter change is significant, however.
+We do not believe the latter change is significant.

 1. What is Article 23 and what are the key events leading up to this Decision?

 Article 23 refers to the article in the Hong Kong Basic Law—the city’s mini-constitution—that requires the Hong Kong government to proscribe certain acts deemed detrimental to national security.
 Article 23 reads in full:

 The Hong Kong Special Administrative Region shall enact laws on its own to prohibit any act of treason, secession, sedition, subversion against the Central People’s Government, or theft of state secrets, to prohibit foreign political organizations or bodies from conducting political activities in the Region, and to prohibit political organizations or bodies of the Region from establishing ties with foreign political organizations or bodies.

 To fulfill its Article 23 duty, the Hong Kong government introduced a national security bill in 2003.
 But the bill was heavily criticized for sweeping too broadly and unduly encroaching on civil liberties.
 Following a massive demonstration against the bill on July 1, 2003, the government withdrew it and has never restarted the process.